 It contains hugs and tearful smiles all round as the cast conclude their last ever table read.

 The video also shows clips from the upcoming series and footage of the cast filming the show’s very last episode.

 At the beginning of the teaser, we see a few of the students at a school dance – so we should expect to see the group attend prom during at least one of the episodes.

 The teaser says, “On June 5th, we say our final goodbye,” and officially dubs the upcoming episodes: “The final season.”

-From the short teaser trailer, we know that the following cast members will be returning for season four:
+From the short teaser trailer, we know that the following will be appear in the 13 Reasons Why cast for season 4.

 Dylan Minnette as Clay Jensen

 Christian Navarro as Tony Padilla